 Silver Bullet: Ninette's maid Ailse carries with her at all times a revolver loaded with Cold Iron, silver, and Blessed Lead bullets.
 Ninette later gets a revolver of her own with those bullets and learns how to shoot it.

-Smoky Gentlemen's Club: The Exeter Club passes itself off as one of these (going so far as to pension off male servants to sit in the padded leather chairs and read the newspaper/nap) as a cover.
+Smoky Gentlemen's Club: The Exeter Club passes itself off as one of these (going so far as to hire pension-off male servants to sit in the padded leather chairs and read the newspaper/nap) as a cover.

 The Soulsaver: Part of Sarah's job as a medium is to help ghosts, who are shown to exist in a gray, dreary limbo, move on to Heaven or the Summer Country (depending on their religion).